encode/apistar/README.md

     $ apistar run

-The recommended production deployment is GUnicorn, using the Meinheld worker.
+The recommended production deployment is Gunicorn, using the Meinheld worker.

     $ pip install gunicorn
     $ pip install meinheld